ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 Modern compilers for these languages, and the operating systems that support them, use a variety of hardening techniques to make exploiting these attacks harder.
 Widely-applied hardening measures include:

-* Address Space Layout Randomization (ASLR)Randomize where objects are stored in memory, making it harder for attackers to target some objects (in the gcc and clang compilers you may need to enable PIE mode, e.g., using **-fPIE**)
+* Address Space Layout Randomization (ASLR)<br>Randomize where objects are stored in memory, making it harder for attackers to target some objects (in the gcc and clang compilers you may need to enable PIE mode, e.g., using **-fPIE**)

-* Non-executable memoryEnsure that memory with executable instructions cannot also be written to at the same time, making it slightly harder for attackers to modify software or introduce their own malicious code.
+* Non-executable memory<br>Ensure that memory with executable instructions cannot also be written to at the same time, making it slightly harder for attackers to modify software or introduce their own malicious code.

-* CanariesInsert an extra check in selected functions; before they return, they do a sanity check on a value called a "guard" or “canary” that detects certain kinds of buffer overflows that perform writes (the gcc and clang compilers can do this with options like **-fstack-protector**)
+* Canaries<br>Insert an extra check in selected functions; before they return, they do a sanity check on a value called a "guard" or “canary” that detects certain kinds of buffer overflows that perform writes (the gcc and clang compilers can do this with options like **-fstack-protector**)

-* Automated bounds insertionsModify code during compilation to do bounds checking even if was not originally requested (the gcc and clang compilers can do this with the option **-D_FORTIFY_SOURCE=2**).
+* Automated bounds insertions<br>Modify code during compilation to do bounds checking even if was not originally requested (the gcc and clang compilers can do this with the option **-D_FORTIFY_SOURCE=2**).

 If you are writing code that is not memory-safe, or calling code that is not memory-safe, make sure hardening measures like these are enabled whenever you can, including in compilation, test, and production.
 The good news is that hardening measures like these will slow down some exploits.
 But in the end, hardening measures often do not *prevent* exploits.
 In the best case, these hardening measures turn "take over program" into “program stops working”... and that is the *best* case.
 The only way to not have vulnerable code… is to not have vulnerable code.